AlibabaCloudDocs/elasticsearch/intl.en-US/RAM/Create a custom policy.md

 **Note:**

 -   You can use the preceding policies to grant the permissions only on Elasticsearch or Logstash clusters to RAM users.
-The policies do not contain permissions on Cloud Monitor and tags.
-If you want to grant the permissions on Cloud Monitor or tags, you must create the related custom policies and attach the policies to the RAM users.
-For more information about how to grant the permissions on Cloud Monitor or tags, see [Policy for an administrator](#section_q2g_cas_kj0).
+The policies do not contain permissions on CloudMonitor and tags.
+If you want to grant the permissions on CloudMonitor or tags, you must create the related custom policies and attach the policies to the RAM users.
+For more information about how to grant the permissions on CloudMonitor or tags, see [Policy for an administrator](#section_q2g_cas_kj0).
 -   You can use policies to grant permissions only on all the resources that belong to an Alibaba Cloud account.
 You cannot use the policies to grant permissions on a specific resource group.
+-
 ## Procedure

-1. Log on to the [RAM console](https://ram.console.aliyun.com/) by using an Alibaba Cloud account.

-2. In the left-side navigation pane, click **Policies** under **Permissions**.

-3. On the page that appears, click **Create Policy**.
+1. On the Policies page, click **Create Policy**.

-4. On the Create Custom Policy page, specify the **Policy Name** and **Note** parameters.

-5. Under **Configuration Mode**, select **Script**.

-6. In the **Policy Document** section, select an existing system policy and modify the policy document.
+2. In the **Policy Document** section, select an existing system policy and modify the policy document.

     ![Policy Document section](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/5750988061/p96968.png)